 As a psychiatric application Psychedelics appear to function differently to other drug-based treatments.
 While there is some change directly made to the serotonin system and brain areas such as the thalymus or anterior cingulate cortex (both involved in the processing negative emotion)(3,4) the most profound effects of therapy seem to result from the subjective experience the subject has with relation to their own introspection and self-assessment.
 The experience gives the subject a space within which they are able to understand their affliction/behaviour from a new perspective and gain an understanding not previously available.
 This seems to lead to long-lasting changes in the subject’s behaviour or lifestyle and in turn their mental health(5).

 Screening and support is incredibly important when it comes to psychedelic therapy.
 One can become confused and agitated in losing their sense of self or being confronted by their current situation in life with the apparent clarity found in the experiences.
 There have, to date, been no clinically adverse reactions in subjects chosen for trials with psilocybin, MDMA Ketamine or LSD.
 This is due to the diligent screening processes and active psychotherapy which is consistent for some time prior to, during and after the drug sessions.
-Below are brief overviews of how, and which, psychedelics are currently being explored for psychiatric applications.
+Below are brief overviews of how, and which, psychedelics are currently being explored for psychotherapeutic applications.

 Psilocybin (4-phosphoryl-hydroxy-N,N dimethyltryptamine)